MQ-FOAR705/Walker_Roslyn_PICO_Presentation/README.md

 # Walker_Roslyn_PICO_Presentation
-This is a repository the Lightening Talk presentation for the FOAR705 Digital Humanities conference at Macquarie University on 12 November 2019.
+This is a repository for the Lightening Talk presentation for the FOAR705 Digital Humanities conference at Macquarie University on 12 November 2019.
-All images are the authors own.
+All images are the author's own.
-Presentation template is from Beamer.
+Presentation template is from https://egu2018.eu/PICO_how-to_guide_to_PICO.pdf Abstracted and templated by Brian Ballsun-Stanton, Macquarie University. original template by https://github.com/snowtechblog/pico-latex-presentation by Anselm Köhler